Deceleration Training to Avoid Injuries and Improve Performance

 In the last drill, have the athlete decelerate using the same technique above but now turn and run in the opposite direction.
 This resembles many sport situations, such as a tennis player chasing down a lob, a baseball outfielder redirecting for a pop fly or a soccer player recovering from a long kick over the head.

 The final progression is forward and backward deceleration.
-There are many more advanced techniques and progressions I use with athletes, but I will keep it simple.
+There are many more advanced techniques and progressions I use with athletes, when deceleration training, but I will keep it simple.
 This drill is performed like the first drill, however, the athlete will backpedal to the start using good backpedal techniques (nose over toes).
 At the starting position the athlete will decelerate on the backpedal by planting the right or left foot behind the body as the shoulders move forward to allow for an acceleration back to the end 10-yard cone.
 Let’s review, run forward and decelerate, then backpedal to the start and decelerates and finish back at the 10 yard cone.
 This is a great drill to see reversibility efforts by your athletes.
 Watch for high shoulders and poor planting technique.
 These two things will surely slow down your athletes’ movement.

 Keep in mind the deceleration technique and skills mentioned above is a small percentage of the deceleration techniques that should be taught.
 I specifically wrote about decelerating from a linear run and back pedaling or running out of the deceleration.
 There are many other stances and positions an athlete must stop from.
 Athletes play defense in many positions directly related to the situation at hand.
 The quicker they can decelerate and recover or accelerate, the better athlete they will be.